Chart Color Schemes

 Infrastructure

-Wadalba has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Wadalba has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects expected to impact the area.
+AreaSearch has identified two projects that may impact this region.
 Notable projects include Yeramba Estates Central Coast Development, Hamlyn View Estate, The Sanctuary Estate Hamlyn Terrace, and Cedarwood Estate.
-Details about projects with highest relevance are provided below.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.